STUDENT EMPLOYMENT AND CAREER DEVELOPMENT

-Yes, visa status and treaty agreements stipulate employment eligibility for international students.
-Most students with F-1 and J-1 visa status are eligible to work on-campus up to 20 hours per week while classes are in session.
+Yes.
+Visa status and treaty agreements stipulate employment eligibility for international students.
+Most students with F-1 or J-1 visa status are eligible to work on campus up to 20 hours per week while classes are in session.

 During the academic year (fall and spring terms), students are allowed to work a maximum of 20 hours per week.
 During breaks and the summer term, students may work a maximum of 37.5 hours per week.
 Students who are absent due to illness, holidays, or other reasons are not paid or given credit for their time missed.
 Students are not paid for time taken for meals.